Eating made easy

 - Healthy choices

-- A menu that caters to diverse needs and preferences, such as halal, vegetarian, vegan, gluten free, and lactose alternatives
+- A menu that caters to diverse needs and preferences, such as halal-options, vegetarian and vegan options, no-gluten options and lactose alternatives.

 - Comfort food